 2. Be vigilant with your budget

-3. Tell your supervisor if you can’t afford your IVA payment
+3. Tell your supervisor if you cannot afford your IVA payment

 4. Tell your supervisor if you get any tax rebates